 "Whether I'm photographing a person sitting across from me, a street in a small town, or a beautiful mountain scene, it's a relationship.
 It's a collaboration.
 Something presents itself to me and I react.
 I think photography is about seeing and being sensitive to the world.
 It is about problem-solving and finding structural solutions that make pieces within a frame resonate somehow keeping in mind the premise that photographs have to be real, and that imperfection can be a good thing.
 I've always liked photographs that look like photographs as opposed to digital creations.
 Some would probably call me a purist or a traditionalist.
 But I really don't mind that.
 In fact, I'd be honoured.
 And portraits - what is a portrait if it isn't honest?
-I shoot digital all the time and embrace it.
 But most of all, I enjoy looking at photographs that contain elements of the real magic that photography offers like mystery, soul, ambiguity, honesty, and wonder.
 I think my images at their best...they don't scream.
 They whisper."